myedibleenso/processors-agiga/README.md

 Everything is configured in the [`application.conf`](src/main/resources/scala/application.conf) file.

-1. Change the `view` property to "lemma"
+1. Change the `view` property to "lemmas"

 2. Change the `inputDir` property to wherever your copy of `agiga` is nestled on your disk